allangelman/mastermind/README.md

   CompetitorBoardModel  --o  CompetitorFeedbackModel
 ```

-## API (graphql, nest)
+## API

+For my API, I used Nest.js, and chose to use GraphQL to define queries and mutations, and TypeORM to connect to my database.

+I created resources corresponding to each of my database tables:

+- games
+- games_boards
+- game_rows

 ## Database (postgres)

 For my database, I choose to use PostgreSQL.
 Knowing early on I wanted to support the idea of a multiplayer game, I decided the game table would be my "top level" one, and it would have a foriegn key to the game_boards table.
+This would create a one-to-many relationship between the game and game_boards tables.

 Initially I also had a players table, and the game_boards table had a forgien key to the players table.
-As I continued working on this, and removed the idea of login, I realized I could "merge" the idea of players with boards by adding a name column to the game_board table.
+As I continued working on this, as a means to get a MVP, I realized I could "merge" the idea of players with boards by adding a name column to the game_board table.

 ```mermaid
 classDiagram